hermanwongkm/AlgoPratice/readme.md

 Question: Remove duplicates from sorted array
 Method: Keep a pointer of what the position you can overwrite, and use a loop to iterate through.
 Thus, reducing time complexity by shifting each value at most only once.

+** Getting the next largest value **
+Question: Find the next largest value
+Method: Find the point until it stops being strictly increasing.
+Swap this value with a value in that section that is the next greater value than this.
+Reverse the whole section.

 **Common Strategies**